rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 `;
 {{< /highlight >}}

 In the previous template string, the `cursor` is passed as variable to the query and used as `after` argument for the list field.
 The variable is not enforced though, because there is no exclamation mark next to it, so it can be `undefined`.
-This happens for the initial page requests for a paginated list, when you only want to fetch the first page.
+This happens for the initial page request for a paginated list, when you only want to fetch the first page.
 Further, the argument `last` has been changed to `first` for the `issues` list field, because there won't be another page after you fetched the last item in the initial request.
 Thus, you have to start with the first items of the list to fetch more items until you reach the end of the list.

 That's it for fetching the next page of a paginated list with GraphQL in React, except one final step.
 Nothing updates the local state of the App component about a page of issues yet, so there are still only the issues from the initial request.
 You want to merge the old pages of issues with the new page of issues in the local state of the App component, while keeping the organization and repository information in the deeply nested state object intact.
 The perfect time for doing this is when the promise for the query resolves.
 You already extracted it as a function outside of the App component, so you can use this place to handle the incoming result and return a result with your own structure and information.
 Keep in mind that the incoming result can be an initial request when the App component mounts for the first time, or after a request to fetch more issues happens, such as when the "More" button is clicked.